A year apart, some country music fans face 2 mass shootings

-"I already didn't wish it on anybody to begin with for the first time," Brendan Kelly said Thursday outside his Thousand Oaks home.
+"I already didn't wish it on anybody to begin with for the first time," Kelly said outside his home in Thousand Oaks.
 "The second time around doesn't get any easier."

 "The chills go up your spine.
 You don't think it's real — again," he said.

-The mother of the 27-year-old man killed in the latest attack , Telemachus "Tel" Orfanos, said her son survived Vegas only to die inside Borderline, less than 10 minutes from his home in suburban Los Angeles.
+The mother of the 27-year-old man killed in the latest attack, Telemachus "Tel" Orfanos, said her son survived Vegas only to die inside Borderline, less than 10 minutes from his home.

 "Here are my words: I want gun control," said Susan Schmidt-Orfanos, her voice shaking with grief and rage.
 "I don't want prayers.
 I don't want thoughts."